Library

 Additional Reading/Handout: Why Religious Freedom Became an Unalienable Right & First Freedom in America by Angela E. Kamrath, American Heritage Education Foundation.
 Paper available to download from member resources, americanheritage.org.

-Related articles/videos:
+Related posts/videos:

 6. Roger Williams: First Call for Separation of Church and State in America